zoom-care/candidate-project-qa-automation/README.md

 Copy the framework into your local machine.
 Open the solution file SchedulerTests.sln in Visual Studio.
 In VS go to Test-> Configure Run Settings->Select Solution Wide runsettings file , select the path to the .runsettings file.
 This file is the configuration file for the framework.
 It contains 3 parameters which needs to be entered.
 1. ApplicationUri - The link to the application.
 2. Browser - Browser on which the testing would happen.
-(For now its only configured for Chrome.)
+(For now its only configured for Chrome.
+For other browsers, place the driver in the Drivers section and set up the driver in TestUtilities.cs.)
 3. Headless - To run in headless mode or not.

 Once the values are defined in .runsettings, Build the solution Build->Build Solution or Ctrl+Shift+B.